JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-compatibility-guide.md

   Now, you can only use a special forward declaration package for that: `import cnames.structs.cstructName`.
   The same is true for `objcnames`.

-* Consider two objcinterop libraries, one that uses `objcnames.protocols.ForwardDeclaredProtocolProtocol` and the other that has an actual definition:
+* Consider two objcinterop libraries: one that uses `objcnames.protocols.ForwardDeclaredProtocolProtocol` and another that has an actual definition:

   ```ObjC